In which the Carlyle Club makes a French connection.

 Can and should the Marseillais spirit of civilized tolerance spread northward?

-There you have it: tolerance, tranquility, peace and civility.
+And there you have it: tolerance, tranquility, peace and civility.
 Huzzah!
-No need to look into this any further — wait, stop!
+No need to look into this any further—wait, stop!
 Stop looking, we’ve got the answer we wanted!
-Oh, too late: ‘Crime-plagued Marseille hopes culture can clean up image’ (AFP, 2012):
+Oh, too late (Agence France-Presse, 2012):

 Prostitutes and drug dealers lounge in doorways, propositioning passers-by.
 Piles of overflowing rubbish litter the streets.